-I asked a fundraising professional this week if his charity used donor segmentation to raise money.
+I recently asked a fundraising professional if his charity used donor segmentation to raise money.
 He responded that his charity used segmentation to simply report results.
 There is a HUGE difference between using segmentation to report results versus using it to produce results.

 Grouping donors by channel they were acquired and subdividing them by recency (date), frequency (number of gifts) and monetary amount (gift amounts) is important for reporting.
 However, just looking at results without creating unique tactics by segment is a huge mistakes.
 Thousands of charities struggle financially because they do not segment their file and then deploy executable tactics to impact giving by each individual segment.

 Don’t get me wrong, organizing your data base by RFM segment is important, but if you are not implementing tactics to move donors from one segment to the next best performing segment, you are making a big mistake.
 Here are a few examples for you to consider to begin properly using RFM to raise funds, not just report funds:

 A UNIQUE ASK AMOUNT FOR EVERY DONOR ON YOUR FILE.
 Technology today enables fundraiser to create a unique ask amount for every donor on your file.
 If you are still sending static ask amounts like $25, $50 and $100 to a $100 donor you will be downgrading donors and may even be forcing larger donors to lapse.
 Most charities will use a regular donors last give amount to calculate the initial ask amount and then built a multiple for suggested ask amounts.
 This “gift array” might be calculated by last gift x 1; last gift x 1.5; last gift x 2.
 Most donors will gravitate towards the middle ask, which means they are organically upgrading their giving by 50% every time they give.